Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 Do you have a favorite meal?

 In recent years, I’ve found that repetition works well for me (this is the case for meals as well as routines).
-My digestion functions best when it knows what to expect, especially if that food is in-season and somewhat local.
+My digestion functions best when it knows what to expect, especially if that food is local and in season.

-Currently in rotation: baked chicken thighs, steak tartare, homemade bone broth, baked Japanese sweet potatoes, ground beef and rice.
+Currently in rotation: baked chicken thighs, steak tartare, homemade bone broth, baked Japanese sweet potatoes, ground beef and rice...
 I agree with chloé happe when she says that gym bros are enlightened beings.
-I am excited to progress on my meal-prepping journey, especially since I’m working to reduce the amount of decisions that I make per day.
+An underrated health “hack” is reducing the number of decisions we make per day — and keeping meals simple, predictable, and meal-prepped is a great way to do that.

 What advice would you give to your younger self?